iconclass/server/src/help/basics.md

 The notation for a lion is 25F23(LION).
 Keys, valid for notations beginning with 25F, are:

-      +1 animals used symbolically
+      (+1) animals used symbolically
-      +11 bestiaries, 'Physiologus'
+      (+11) bestiaries, 'Physiologus'
-      +12 heraldic animals
+      (+12) heraldic animals
-      +2 sex and age of animals; propagation of animals ...etc.
+      (+2) sex and age of animals; propagation of animals ...etc.
 Key (+12) adds the notion 'heraldic' to the concept 'lion': the notation for a heraldic lion reads 25F23(LION)(+12)
       {{% aimg 25f23lion12 %}}

 #### Queue of key
 Certain keys can be expanded with digits from a 'queue'.
 The keys +1 to +6 of 25FF, for example, all indicating an abnormal part, limb or organ of a fabulous beast, can be expanded with one or more digits from a queue indicating the part or limb affected: 1 head, 11 nose, tusk, etc. Thus 25FF241(+511) denotes a 'unicorn with nose or tusk in an unusual place'.
 The added part (11) is referred to as "Queue of Key".
 Some 'queues' are made up of an entire key from a different part of Iconclass.
+The

 #### Doubling of letter